|Maurice de Saxe|

 In typical eighteenth century fashion the project was marred by undignified rankles over money which did little to enhance Pigalle's reputation.
 The young sculptor dragged his feet too over helpful suggestions from the king which seemed destined to further undermine the precarious unity of his composition.
 The fat cherub signifying Love was particularly resented, though, as wags pointed out, in this field too Maurice had scored notable victories.
 Even the Latin epitaph caused trouble - did it perhaps have Saxe dying shamefully in Cambridge, in the English Fens, rather than at Chambord?
 In the end no place was specified.

-I wonder what the Maréchal himself would have thought of all these machinations or of the splendid monument which still presides over the Temple in Strasbourg.
+I wonder what the Maréchal himself would have thought of all these machinations or of the splendid monument which still presides over the Church of St Thomas in Strasbourg.
 Would he be secretly pleased to have his memory thrust on posterity, or would he be angry that his wishes were ignored?
 Perhaps he would be merely amused or, more likely, just not give a damn.

 W. R. H. Trowbridge, A beau sabreur Maurice de Saxe, marshal of France: his loves, his laurels, and his times, 1696-1750 (1909) p.335-7